-A heatwave, with its bright skies and soaring temperatures, is great news – if you’re able to take the day off work to stroll along the beach or spend the day sunbathing in the local park.
-Unfortunately, it’s not quite as welcome when you’re working in a warm and busy office, with extreme temperatures making you feel uncomfortable and causing a serious distraction.
+The higher temperatures can make you feel uncomfortable and, in some cases, causing a serious distraction.
 This means that as an employer, you’ll want to know how to keep your employees cool to prevent a loss of productivity during a heatwave.

 However, it isn’t just reduced productivity that you need to be worried about during a heatwave.
 Due to many people being unprepared for its warmer temperatures, they can end up with dehydration or heatstroke.
 Both of these conditions can make you feel unwell, and they can be fatal if left untreated.

-In Britain (where we’re not used to humid conditions), the majority of us aren’t blessed to work in an office with a built-in air conditioning system.
+In Britain (where we’re not used to humid conditions), the majority of us aren’t blessed to either work in an office with a built-in air conditioning system or to have this luxury at home.
 Fortunately, you can cool the room down by opening as many windows as possible, as well as investing in a number of portable air con units or desk fans.
 The latter is a particularly good option as they’re more cost effective.
-Additionally, unlike a bulkier air con unit, they can be easily moved around the office to where they’re needed most, i.e. hottest employees!
+Additionally, unlike a bulkier air con unit, they can be easily moved around the office to where they’re needed most!

-To ward off dehydration, encourage your employees to drink as much water as possible.
 The easiest way to do this?
 By providing a supply of cold water for them to easily help themselves to.
 This can be from a plumped-in watercooler, although a fridge stocked with bottled water is a good alternative if you don’t have one onsite.
-Filling the freezer with ice creams, or (if your building doesn’t have one), doing a daily run to the shop to grab some can also be a great morale and productivity booster when temperatures are soaring.

 Looking for a serviced office with great facilities, professional staff and flexible options?
-Rombourne have a great range of modern and attractive looking offices in thriving locations throughout the UK, including Bristol, Cardiff, Swindon and Newport.
+Rombourne have a great range of modern and attractive looking offices in thriving locations throughout the UK.
 Contact us for more information.